zipmark/rspec_api_documentation/README.md

   # Change the name of the API on index pages
   config.api_name = "API Documentation"

+  # Redefine what method the DSL thinks is the client
+  # This is useful if you need to `let` your own client, most likely a model.
+  config.client_method = :client

   # You can define documentation groups as well.
 A group allows you generate multiple
   # sets of documentation.
   config.define_group :public do |config|